When a passenger gives constant advice or orders to the person behind the wheel. The Henpecked Husband

 - And some types of attack helicopters, such as the AH-64 Apache, are designed so the pilot sits in the back seat (elevated so he can see over the top of his Guy In Front), leaving the Gunner up front with an unobstructed view of his targets.

-- Not this trope, but cars like the page image did exist early on in automotive history.
+- In a very literal form of this trope, cars like the page image did exist early on in automotive history.
+One such vehicle was the Woods Spider.